egnd/fb2lib/README.md

 # bookshelf

 This is a full text search server for books in your local library.
-* supports fb2 files inside zip archives
+* supports both zip archives with fb2 files and regular fb2 files
-* can convert fb2 to epub
+* allows to convert fb2 to epub files "on-the-fly"

 ### Quick start:
 1. Create ```docker-compose.yml```: